NicoOhler/Notes/Informatik/Brain Computation/Brain Models/Modeling Dendrites.md

 + dendritic spikes
 	+ chain reaction of many nearby channels opening
 		+ results in large all or nothing effects
+	+ highly dependent on channel density
-	+ complexity arises from varying densities of neuron types
+		+ complexity arises from varying densities for different neuron types
+	+ sodium spikes
+		+ small amplification
-	+ e.g. sodium spikes lead to small but longer amplification than somatic spikes
+		+ longer duration than somatic spikes
+	+ calcium spikes
-	+ e.g. calcium spikes lead to very long plateaus
+		+ lead to very long plateaus
+		+ up to several 100 ms
+		+ evoked by simultaneous bAP and local input